yhshi26/University-Notes/2021-2022/Semester 2/MDSA20200 - Respiratory Biology/L7 Respiratory tract development.md

 ## Learning objectives
 - Development of the larynx and trachea
 - Development of the lung and pleurae
-- Development of the Diaphragm
+- Development of the diaphragm
 - Clinical
-    - Oesophageal atresia and tracheoesophageal fistula
+    - Esophageal atresia and tracheoesophageal fistula
     - Polyhydraminos
     - Diaphragmatic herniation: morgagni and bochdalek
     - Pulmonary hypoplasia